peter-i-istvan/nhf-drugs/readme.md

 Rancz Máté - U7EHQC

-Goal: The goal of this project is to realize a learning based on Variational Graph AutoEncoders.
+Goal: The goal of this project is to realize training a neural network to spot drugüdrug interactions, based on Variational Graph AutoEncoders.

 Achievements: For the moment the data collection is realized, extracted from a .xml file from our source.
 (https://drive.google.com/drive/folders/1hZa_Vc9dZf_oyNjQoCsO2eKVAOzz-78e)